Signed in as:

 Kings (Face Value: 13)

-Learn more about: COURT CARDS, FACE VALUE, KARMA CARDS, PLANETARY STAGES, SUITS, and each card's placement in the MASTER SCRIPTS.
+MONTHLY AND WEEKLY CARDS, and each card's placement in the MASTER SCRIPTS.

 We use cookies to help you have a pleasant experience on our website.
 By continuing to use this site, you consent to our use of cookies.